 4. Improve performance:

-SSD provides outstanding merits such as fast read-write speed, low consumption, etc. Therefore, upgrading your HDD to SSD will significantly improve computing performance.
+Solid-state drive provides outstanding merits such as fast read-write speed, low consumption, etc. Therefore, upgrading your HDD to SSD will significantly improve computing performance.

 Clone Hard Drive Software – MiniTool ShadowMaker

-Now, download a free MiniTool ShadowMaker Trial Edition for 30-day.
+Download a free MiniTool ShadowMaker Trial Edition for 30-day.

-Step 1: Connect to the disk you want to clone
+Step 1: Connect to the Disk You Want to Clone

 - Double-click MiniTool ShadowMaker to run it.